 Due to food allergies and other health concerns, some schools are moving away from giving students edible treats as rewards or for holiday parties.
 If you are a new parent at a school with a policy like this, you may be trying to think of some fun treats to send into school with your child for their classmates.
 Or you might be looking for something fun to spice up your child’s gift giving this Halloween at school.
 Either way, I’ve listed below several inexpensive STEAM-based classroom gifts that you can give the kids this Halloween.

-Here’s some of my favorite non-edible classroom Halloween ‘treats’ for kids that also provide fun, STEAM-based learning in the process:
+Here’s some of my favorite non-edible classroom Halloween ‘treats’ for kids that also provide fun, STEAM-based, hands-on learning:

 Halloween Slime: This fun kit not only includes the slime, but also Halloween add ins to make it even more spooky.
 What does slime teach kids?
 Slime is a non-Newtonian fluid.
 This means it does not follow Newton’s law of viscosity.
 Slimes viscosity can be changed under force and act as either a liquid or a solid.
 When kids play with slime, they receive a hands-on science lesson!
 Adding these spooky objects to it, adds even more experimentation, fun, and spooky-ness!